-Andreas Ulrich Lindner, Manuela Salvucci, Elizabeth McDonough, Sanghee Cho, Xanthi Stachtea, Emer P. O’Connell, Alex D. Corwin, Alberto Santamaria-Pang, Steven Carberry, Michael Fichtner, Sandra Van Schaeybroeck, Pierre Laurent-Puig, John P. Burke, Deborah A. McNamara, Mark Lawler, Anup Sood, John F. Graf, Markus Rehm, Philip D. Dunne, Daniel B. Longley, Fiona Ginty & Jochen H. M. Prehn
+Andreas Ulrich Lindner, Manuela Salvucci, Elizabeth McDonough, Sanghee Cho, Xanthi Stachtea, Emer Patsy O’Connell, Alex D Corwin, Alberto Santamaria-Pang, Steven Carberry, Michael Fichtner, Sandra Van Schaeybroeck, Pierre Laurent-Puig, John P Burke, Deborah A McNamara, Mark Lawler, Anup Soop, John F Graf, Markus Rehm, Philip Dunne, Daniel B Longley, Fiona Ginty, Jochen HM Prehn

 Cancer cells’ ability to inhibit apoptosis is key to malignant transformation and limits response to therapy.
-Here, we performed multiplexed immunofluorescence analysis on tissue microarrays with 373 cores from 168 patients, segmentation of 2.4 million individual cells, and quantification of 18 cell lineage and apoptosis proteins.
-We identified an enrichment for BCL2 in immune, and BAK, SMAC, and XIAP in cancer cells.
-Ordinary differential equation-based modeling of apoptosis sensitivity at single-cell resolution was conducted and an atlas of inter- and intra-tumor heterogeneity in apoptosis susceptibility generated.
-Systems modeling at single-cell resolution identified an enhanced sensitivity of cancer cells to mitochondrial permeabilization and executioner caspase activation compared to immune and stromal cells, but showed significant inter- and intra-tumor heterogeneity.
+Here, we performed multiplexed immunofluorescence analysis on tissue microarrays with 373 cores from 168 patients, segmentation of 2.4 million individual cells and quantification of 20 cell lineage and apoptosis proteins.
+Ordinary differential equation-based modelling of apoptosis sensitivity at single cell resolution was conducted and an atlas of inter- and intra-tumor heterogeneity in apoptosis susceptibility generated.
+We identified an enrichment for BCL2 in immune, and BAK, SMAC and XIAP in cancer cells.
+ODE-based modelling at single cell resolution identified an enhanced sensitivity of cancer cells to mitochondrial permeabilization and executioner caspase activation compared to immune and stromal cells, with significant inter- and intra-tumor heterogeneity.
 However, we did not find increased spatial heterogeneity of apoptosis signaling in cancer cells, suggesting that such heterogeneity is an intrinsic, non-genomic property not increased by the process of malignant transformation.